MultiSafepay/docs/content/payments/checkout/payment-components/multiple/multiple-3.md

 {{< details title="Redirect to 3D verification" >}}

-The `init('redirection')` method redirects customers who pay by credit card to the relevant page.
+The `init('redirection')` method redirects customers paying by credit card to the relevant page.

 If 3D Secure verification is: